 - B. Default.
-In a default case, the clerk of court may tax costs as a matter of course without notice. - Attorney's Fees.
+In a default case, the clerk of court may tax costs as a matter of course without notice. - instruction and specifically cite the C. Attorney's Fees.
 A party moving for attorney's fees shall attach to the motion an affidavit setting out the time reasonably spent in the litigation and any factual matters pertinent to the motion for attorney's fees.
 The motion must be filed no later than 28 calendar days after the entry of judgment absent a showing of good cause.
 The respondent may by counter affidavit controvert any of the factual matters contained in the motion and may assert any factual matters bearing on the award of attorney's fees.